Frequently asked questions

-Generally speaking, it's always challenging to find an apartment in Paris no matter what time of year.
+It's always challenging to find an apartment in Paris no matter what time of year.
 Especially in summer, when many students are looking for a place to stay, one-room apartments are rare, and it is not uncommon to have to stand in line for visits.

-At least four weeks in advance - after all, you want to find something and also have time to move and hand over the apartment.
+At least four weeks in advance - after all, you want to find something and have time to move and hand over the apartment.

 It is more advisable to start earlier rather than later.
 However, everyone has to decide whether the financial double burden of overlapping tenancy agreements weighs more than the stress just before starting university or a job, when no apartment is in sight.